pslucas0212/OpenShiftOnVMWare-Part-2/README.md

 # Installing OpenShift on vMWare and Deploying a Sample Application - Part 2

+By Paul Lucas

+The release of Red Hat OpenShift 4.7 added a new vSphere Installer Provisioned Installation (IPI) option that makes it very easy to quickly provision an OpenShift cluster in a VMWare EXSi environment.
+This cluster could be used for some quick testing or development.

+The "straight" out of the box installation creates three control plane nodes and three worker nodes with minimal effort.
+The EXSi IPI installation optional supports additional customizations, but in this example I will not use any of the customization capabilities.

+For this tutorial I'm using a home built lab made up of three x86 8-core 64GB RAM machines formerly used for gaming purposes.
+The EXSi environment is a bare bones VMWare vSphere Essentials 7.0.3 setup.
+I'm using a two bay Synology NAS for shared storage across the vSphere cluster.
+Finally I ran the installation from a RHEL 8 server instance that was hosting both DNS and DHCP services.
+The command line instructions are run from a terminal of a RHEL 8 server VM running in this vSphere cluster.

+## Adding Users to the OCP Cluster

 ### Let's set up a couple of users
 - We don't recommend using kubeadmin on a day-to-day basis for administering your OpenShift cluster, we will create two users in this tutorial to start to familiarize you with the process for creating users and groups.
 For ease of the tutorial, we will use htpasswd to set up some basic authentication for our OpenShift cluster.
 First we will create a temporary htpasswd authentication file and add two users to it.
 ```